 As a litigator with over a decade of courtroom experience, Ms. Napp has tried matters to verdict in state and federal courts, and she has represented corporate clients in business litigation cases dealing with contracts, trade regulation, fraud, and intellectual property issues.

 She directed the litigation team that successfully defended the Town of West Hartford against several concurrent lawsuits in state and federal court designed to forestall the development of Blue Back Square, a downtown retail, office space and residential development project.
 Subsequently, Ms. Napp represented the town in its vexatious litigation suit arising out of those matters, which resulted in the town recouping all defense costs.
 Ms. Napp also has significant experience handling claims made under the federal Religious Land Use and Institutionalized Persons Act (RLUIPA), and she currently represents a municipality in New York against a challenge to its zoning laws.

 The Connecticut Law Tribune honored Ms. Napp as one of its New Leaders in the Law in 2016 and Connecticut Super Lawyers has consistently named her a Super Lawyer in Business Litigation since 2013 (Super Lawyers is a registered trademark of Key Professional Media, Inc.)

-Ms. Napp serves on the firm’s Hiring Committee.
-Prior to joining the firm, she clerked for the Honorable Christine S. Vertefeuille of the Connecticut Supreme Court.
+In addition to her service on the Hiring Committee, Ms. Napp also serves on the firm’s Professional Development and Women’s Committees.
+Prior to entering private practice, Ms. Napp clerked for the Honorable Christine S. Vertefeuille of the Connecticut Supreme Court.